 Tendons are thick cords that join your muscles to your bones.
 When tendons become irritated or inflamed, the condition is called tendinitis.
 Tendinitis causes acute pain and tenderness, making it difficult to move the affected joint.

-Tendinitis can be a result of an injury, repetitive movement, aging, or disease, such as rheumatoid arthritis.
-Any tendon can develop tendinitis, but you are most likely to develop the condition in your shoulder, elbow, heel, or wrist.
+Any tendon can develop tendinitis, but you’re more likely to develop it in your shoulder, knee, elbow, heel, or wrist.

-The most common cause of tendinitis is repetitive action, which overuse the tendons needed to make a certain movement.
-Usually, people develop tendinitis if they frequently make the same motion while playing sports or at work.
-The risk increases if the motion is not performed correctly.
+The most common cause of tendinitis is repetitive action.
+Tendons help you make a certain movement over and over.
+You may develop tendinitis if you frequently make the same motion while playing sports or working.
+The risk increases if you perform the motion incorrectly.

 Tendinitis can also result from:

-Athletes who play certain sports—such as tennis, golf, bowling, or basketball—are at higher risk for tendinitis.
-You also may be at a higher risk if your job requires a lot of physical exertion, overhead lifting, and awkward positions.
+Athletes who participate in certain sports, such as tennis, golf, bowling, or basketball, are at a higher risk of tendinitis.
+You may also be at a higher risk if your job requires physical exertion, overhead lifting, or repetitive motions or tasks.

 If you develop the symptoms of tendinitis, begin by resting the area and applying ice.
-If your condition does not improve after a few days of rest, make an appointment to see your doctor.
+If your condition doesn’t improve after a few days of rest, make an appointment to see your doctor.

 At your appointment, your doctor will ask about your medical history and perform a physical exam of the area where the pain is concentrated.
-He or she will examine your tenderness and range of motion.
+They’ll also examine your tenderness and range of motion.

 - recent or past injuries to the area in pain

-- your past and present physical and sporting activities
+- your past and present sports and physical activities

 - any previously diagnosed medical conditions